-The purge operations (a type of garbage collection) that InnoDB performs automatically is now done in one or more separate threads, rather than as part of the master thread.
-This change improves scalability, because the main database operations run independently from maintenance work happening in the background.
+The purge operations (a type of garbage collection) that InnoDB performs automatically may be performed by one or more separate threads rather than as part of the master thread.
+The use of separate threads improves scalability by allowing the main database operations to run independently from maintenance work happening in the background.

 To control this feature, increase the value of the configuration

 DML action is concentrated on a single table or a few tables, keep

 the setting low so that the threads do not contend with each other

 for access to the busy tables.
 If DML operations are spread across

 many tables, increase the setting.
 Its maximum is 32.